PrizePicks Power Play Rules:

 The most significant source of edge available to PrizePicks players in 2026 is systematic, data-driven analysis of the factors that determine whether a player will hit their line on a given night.
 Manual research — checking box scores, reading injury reports, browsing social media — is inconsistent and time-consuming.
 An AI analysis engine processes these signals faster, weights them by historical accuracy, and surfaces the actual edges without the cognitive load.

-PropEdge runs every available player prop through eight specialized analytical agents covering matchup quality, injury and cascade effects, pace and usage context, historical hit rates, line movement, no-vig market analysis, advanced metrics, and schedule density.
+Propeller runs available player props through specialized analytical agents covering matchup quality, injury and cascade effects, pace and usage context, historical hit rates, line movement, no-vig market analysis, advanced metrics, and schedule density.
 Each agent produces a score, the scores are combined by historical weight, and the output is a single confidence number from 20 to 80.
-Across 10,580 graded NBA picks in the 2025-26 season, the system hits at 56.8% overall — and accuracy scales with confidence level.

 That confidence score maps directly to your PrizePicks decision.
 A score above 65 represents strong confidence toward the over.
 A score below 35 is strong under confidence.
 Scores in the 50-55 range are near-neutral props that carry more risk for high-confidence entries.
 You can check today's full analysis at our PrizePicks props page or run any specific prop through the Prop Analyzer to see the full breakdown.